Louisiana power outages renew questions about utility giant’s preparedness for storms

 But some residents, fuming in the dark and the heat, are questioning whether more could have been done to mitigate the damage of the storm.
 Much like Californians coping with wildfires, and Texans recovering from a winter of dangerous outages, Louisianans see themselves at the mercy of outdated infrastructure, utility companies and regulatory regimes that have failed to adapt to the intensifying threats of climate change.

-“We can’t just keep building and planning the same way we always have because otherwise we are stuck in the dark in 90 degrees in August,” said Logan Burke, executive director of the nonprofit Alliance for Affordable Energy.
-“If Entergy had taken a harder look at alternatives to fossil fuel and resilience planning, we wouldn’t have people using Twitter and Facebook to find out where they can charge a cellphone.”
+"We can’t just keep building and planning the same way we always have because otherwise we are stuck in the dark in 90 degrees in August," said Logan Burke, executive director of the nonprofit Alliance for Affordable Energy.
+"If Entergy had taken a harder look at alternatives to fossil fuel and resilience planning, we wouldn't have people using Twitter and Facebook to find out where they can charge a cell phone."

 Andrew Tuozzolo, chief of staff for the president of the New Orleans council that oversees Entergy’s operations in the city, said the council plans to open an inquiry into the utility company’s role in the outages that followed Hurricane Ida.